neo4j/neo4j-python-driver/docs/source/api.rst

 Driver
 ******

-Every Neo4j-backed application will require a :class:`neo4j.Driver` object.
+Every Neo4j-backed application will require a driver object.

 This object holds the details required to establish connections with a Neo4j database, including server URIs, credentials and other configuration.
 :class:`neo4j.Driver` objects hold a connection pool from which :class:`neo4j.Session` objects can borrow connections.